MattScheid/probability/problems.md

 - $6 \text{ trials} * 7 \text{ rolls per trial} = 42 \text{ rolls}$

 ### Answer (General)

-## Expected Rolls Until Two Consecutive 5s
+We model this as a Markov chain.

 We want the expected number of rolls of a fair die until the sequence **(5,5)** appears.

 #### Step 1.
 Define states
-We model this as a Markov chain.

 States:
 - **$S_0$**: No progress (last roll not a 5).